salmonkarp/tp/docs/UserGuide.md

 ## FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: In the original computer, copy `addressbook.json` in your `data/` folder.
+Install the app in the other computer, and overwrite the data file it creates in `data/` with the copied file from the original computer.

+**Q**: How do I update CalcConnect?<br>
+**A**: Download the latest .jar file from the official release page and replace your old version.
+Do note that your data may not be usable in the new version, and the application will instead boot with an empty address book.

+**Q**: Where can I get help or report bugs?<br>
+**A**: Contact the development team via [this page](https://ay2526s1-cs2103t-f08b-4.github.io/tp/AboutUs.html), or open an issue on the project’s Github repository.

 --------------------------------------------------------------------------------------------------------------------